SoftIron/sibench/docs/source/best-practices.rst

 combined amount of cache built into all the drives in the system.

 When in doubt, use a bigger object count.
-The only downsides to using a larger count are the possibility of running out of memory on the Sibench nodes themselves, and the increased amount of time it will take to clean up after the benchmark.
+The only downsides to using a larger count are the possibility of running out of memory on the ``sibench`` nodes themselves, and the increased amount of time it will take to clean up after the benchmark.